aleksandarbrkljac/minio-spark-example/README.md

 # Minio-Spark Integration Example

+## A fully functional EXAMPLE project written in Python showing how to integrate MinIO S3 bucket with Spark 3.3.0

 ## Problem Description

 This project is an example of how to integrate Apache Spark 3.3.0 with Minio in a local environment.
 It specifically addresses an issue with the Guava package version that causes an error when attempting this integration.